-As a conclusion to this story it is useful, yet sobering to consider a number of extracts from "The Impartial Soldier" by Brigadier Michael Harbottle.
+As a conclusion to this story (completed in 2017) it is useful, yet sobering to consider a number of extracts from "The Impartial Soldier" by Brigadier Michael Harbottle.

 Between June 1966 and August 1968, Brigadier Harbottle was the Chief of Staff of UNFICYP (United Nations Peacekeeping Force in Cyprus) and in 1968 wrote the memoirs of his service in Cyprus.

 Following the drawing of the Green Line through Nicosia by General Young and his staff in December 1963: